mmelotti/generic-alchemy-notes/README.md

 A resposta é explorar.
 Precisamos explorar o espaço e principalmente as dimesões internas.

-Não precisamos de uma "máquina como a mente" para tirar conclusões.
+Não precisamos de uma "máquina como a mente" apenas para tirar conclusões.
 Pra isso a A.I.

 Remember to erase.
 Remember to delete me when you finish it, ok?